 What is Medicare?

 Medicare coverage functions similarly to many private healthcare insurance options.
-It will pay a portion of the beneficiary’s medical cost while expecting a deductible and co-pay from the beneficiary.
+It will pay a portion of the beneficiary’s medical cost while expecting a deductible, coinsurance, and co-pay from the beneficiary.
 Unlike private healthcare insurance options, however, a person and their spouse will have to enroll separately as Medicare can only provide for one person at a time.

-Who administers Medicare?
+Who Administers Medicare?

 The four parts of the program are administered slightly differently.
 You enroll in each one separately – or bundle them through Part C.